-Under the latest public food safety regulations, food brought into the classroom for classroom parties must come from a commercial source and, sadly, cannot be homemade.
+Food brought into the classroom for classroom parties must come from a commercial source and cannot be homemade.
 Items must provide a list of ingredients and should be individually wrapped to avoid bare hand contact with the food.
 If the items are not individually wrapped, such as cookies or cupcakes from a bakery, an adult wearing disposable gloves must serve the food.